Oliver2Goetz/AIUtils/README.md

 ## Problems
 If you face the problem that the coordinates are not getting updated either try clicking the "refresh" button or reload the mission/level.

-## Attention!
-This project is not finished and does not yet contain all the levels from the game.<br>
-Main campaign will be prioritized for now.
-Maybe the DLC levels are added later.